kristijanhusak/vim-dadbod-ui/README.md

 If there are duplicate connection names from same source, warning will be shown and first one added will be preserved.

 ## Settings

+An overview of all settings and their default values can be found at `:help vim-dadbod-ui`.

 ### Table helpers
 Table helper is a predefined query that is available for each table in the list.
 Currently, default helper that each scheme has for it's tables is `List`, which for most schemes defaults to `g:db_ui_default_query`.